NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff Cleaning.md

 ## Conclusion
 Cleaning the tech layoffs dataset was crucial to making the data reliable and easy to use.
 I removed duplicates, standardized entries, addressed missing values, and fixed encoding issues to create a clear, organized dataset.
 The data can be further transformed by filling in the missing total_laid_off and percentage_laid_off values from another dataset.
-The cleaned dataset is now ready for exploratory data analysis (EDA), which is the next phase of this project.
-Stay tuned!
+The cleaned dataset is now ready for exploratory data analysis (EDA), which is the next phase of this project. <a href="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/Tech%20Layoff%20EDA.md">Tech Layoff EDA.md </a>